-During the Grammar phase or elementary age, children are naturally drawn to memorization.
-Young children learn songs and rhymes, and recite facts with relative ease.
-In science, children mimic chants about nature.
-In math, children memorize times table songs.
-In Latin, teachers emphasize vocabulary though music.
-Throughout each year, classically educated children learn the factual foundation of each subject.
-We instill these concepts through songs, chants, and rhymes to help children enjoy the learning experience.
+During the Grammar phase (elementary), children are naturally drawn to memorization.
+Classically educated children learn the factual foundation of each subject, instilled through songs, chants, and rhymes to help children enjoy the learning experience.

 The Philosophical Pillars of Great Hearts are aphorisms in support of the core and never-changing purpose of the organization: to cultivate the hearts and minds of students through the pursuit of Truth, Goodness and Beauty.